About the Internship

 - Police check

 Cambodia's vibrant capital has overcome the hardships of a violent past to once again become a "Pearl of Asia".
 Whilst tourists are still drawn by the memory of the Khmer Rouge and their horrific Killing Fields (and rightly so, this should never be forgotten), the city itself is taking a cue from it's majestic river and moving on.
 Chic, bustling bars and restaurants line the riverfront and streets beyond with patrons watching boats cruising, motorbikes and tuk-tuks buzzing and pedestrians strolling on by.
 The Cambodian people are courageous and incredibly hospitable and a stay in this city is not to be forgotten.

 This project is available year-round and programs start the 1st and 3rd week of every month with volunteers arriving on SUNDAY.
 Volunteers can choose to participate for periods ranging from 4 weeks to 8 weeks.
 Longer stays can be arranged directly with the local team, but will be subject to availability and individual visa conditions.

 Spaces on this project are limited and therefore subject to availability.
 Early booking is recommended.

 For current available start dates please check the calendar on the right.

 Arrival & Orientation

-Volunteers are met on arrival into Phnom Penh and taken to the Volunteer House to meet with the hosts and other volunteers and settle in to the new environment.
-An orientation session will take place the following day which covers the local area, public transport, amenities, customs, rules and recommendations and of course, what to expect from your volunteering experience.
+Volunteers are met on arrival into Phnom Penh and taken to the Guest House to meet with the hosts and other volunteers and settle in to the new environment.
+A two day orientation session will take place on Monday and Tuesday to cover the local area, public transport, amenities, customs, rules and recommendations and of course, what to expect from your volunteering experience.
 This provides a great opportunity to get to know your hosts and fellow volunteers and ask any last questions you may have.

 - Arrival Day: SUNDAY